The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

 It is the most commonly used illicit drug in Australia and the third most commonly used drug after alcohol and tobacco.

-The ACT does not allow for people to share with friends and people they care for.
+The ACT doesn’t allow for people to share with friends and people they care for.
 This means that anyone who consumes cannabis and can’t grow at home has to interact with the illicit market.

 The ACT only allows two plants to be grown at home and they must be grown outside.
-We believe that growing six plants is more reasonable and realistic.
-We also do not restrict growing to outside recognising that many people may not be able to grow outside because of the weather or where they live.
+We believe that growing six plants is more realistic.
+We also don’t restrict growing to outside because for many living in apartments or colder climates, that simply isn’t an option.

 It would significantly reduce the burden on the criminal justice system.